PanagopoulosGeorge/StackExchange-Statistics-Service/README.md

   #### Non-Functional and non-explicit Requirements
   1. Python version: >=3.6
 ### Installation
- 1. Unzip the file into a directory (Contains StackExchange-Statistics-Service) and open terminal within StackExchange-Statistics-Service folder.
+ 1. Unzip the file into a directory (Contains python-assignment) and open terminal within this folder.
  2. if docker service is running on the host machine then:
-   - cd <chosen_directory>/StackExchange-Statistics-Service
    - docker build -t stackstats .
    - docker run -p 5000:5000 stackstats
 3. else: